Six of Crows: Adaptations

 In January 2019, Netflix greenlit an eight-episode series based on Shadow and Bone (The Grisha Trilogy Book 1) and Six of Crows with Eric Heisserer as showrunner.
 Bardugo is also serving as an executive producer on this series.
 Production began in October 2019 with Freddy Carter as Kaz Brekker, Amita Suman as Inej Ghafa, Kit Young as Jesper Fahey, Danielle Galligan as Nina Zenik, and Calahan Skogman as Matthias Helvar.
 Wylan Van Eck did not appear in the first season but debuted in the second season, played by Jack Wolfe.
-The first season follows the plot of Book 1 of Shadow and Bone and acts as a prequel to Six of Crows, setting up a future adaptation of the novel.
-The second season adapts elements of Crooked Kingdom and sets up the Ice Court Heist plotline from Six of Crows.
+The first season followed the plot of Book 1 of Shadow and Bone, incorporating the Crows with original storylines.
+The second season adapted elements of Crooked Kingdom and set up a future spin-off with the Ice Court Heist plotline from Six of Crows.
+However, Netflix cancelled this spin-off along with Shadow and Bone some time after the release of the second season.
+It strayed from the original storyline in the books and combined the Shadow and Bone timeline with the Six of Crows timeline.

-In May 2024 the indie music artist Lilith Max released the song "Birds of a Feather" which she says was inspired by the character of Kaz Brekker.
+In May 2024, the indie music artist Lilith Max released the song "Birds of a Feather", which she says was inspired by the character of Kaz Brekker.